plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ## Initial SSH access

-This version of Joomla is vulnerable to `CVE-2023-23752`, which is an unauthenticated information disclosure vulnerability.
+This Joomla! version is susceptible to CVE-2023-23752, an unauthenticated information disclosure vulnerability, allowing unauthorized access to sensitive information.
 We can exploit this to gain access to the CMS as a superuser with `lewis@devvortex.htb`'s credentials:

 ```bash
 $ ruby exploit.rb <http://dev.devvortex.htb>